TrustBound/dream_test/SECURITY.md

 ## Reporting a Vulnerability

-We take security seriously at dream_test.
+We take security seriously at Dream Test.
 If you discover a security vulnerability, please report it responsibly.

 ### How to Report